laurenclark/gulp-workflow/README.md

+# 🛑 DEPRECATED
+- NPM scripts for most projects are sufficient so I won't be updating this to work with the latest Gulp syntax but it should still work with older versions of Gulp (prior to 4)

 # Basic Gulp File
 ## Use Sass, Gridzilla, Autoprefix, CSS  JS and Image Minification with your project.
 No bulky frameworks or templating engines, just simple stuff for small projects, or as a starting point for writing your own.